Low-Energy Supernova Constraints on Lepton Flavor Violating Axions: Introduction

 Recently, the supernova (SN) cooling bounds on LFV ALPs that couple to electrons and muons have been investigated in Refs.~\cite{Calibbi:2020jvd,Zhang:2023vva,Li:2025beu}.
-In this work, we extend the analysis by considering constraints from low-energy supernovae (LESNe), a subclass of underluminous Type II-P SNe characterized by explosion energies as low as 0.1 $\mathrm{B}=10^{50}$ erg, which are typically 10 to 100 times smaller than those of ordinary core-collapse SNe.
+In this work, we extend the analysis by considering constraints from low-energy supernovae (LESNe), a subclass of underluminous Type II-P SNe, which are typically 10 to 100 times dimmer than ordinary core-collapse SNe (CCSNe).
 LESNe have been identified in both astronomical observations \cite{Chugai:1999en,Pastorello:2003tc,Pastorello:2009pt,10.1093/mnras/stu156,Pejcha:2015pca,Yang:2015ooa,Pumo:2016nsy,Murphy:2019eyu,Burrows:2020qrp,Yang:2021fka,Teja:2024cht} and SN simulations \cite{Kitaura:2005bt,Fischer:2009af,Melson:2015tia,Radice:2017ykv,Lisakov:2017uue,Muller:2018utr,Burrows:2019rtd,Stockinger:2020hse,Zha:2021bev}.
+LESNe can have an explosion energy as low as 0.1 $\mathrm{B}=10^{50}$ erg, which has been found both in astronomical observations and in simulations \cite{Burrows:2020qrp}.
+For example, the reconstructed explosion energy of SN 1054 is found to be around 0.1 B or less \cite{Yang:2015ooa,Stockinger:2020hse,Caputo:2022mah}.
 In contrast to the conventional cooling bounds, which require the energy loss from new physics to be less efficient than that from neutrinos \cite{Raffelt:1996wa}, the LESN constraints arise from the requirement that energy deposited in the SN mantle by new particles must remain below the LESN explosion energy, 0.1 B \cite{Falk:1978kf,Sung:2019xie,Caputo:2022mah}.
 Recent studies have demonstrated that LESNe can place powerful limits on a broad class of new physics scenarios \cite{Caputo:2022mah, Lella:2024gqc, Alda:2024cxn, Chauhan:2023sci, Chauhan:2024nfa, Carenza:2023old, Fiorillo:2024upk,Li:2024pcp,Fiorillo:2025yzf}.

 For LFV ALPs that couple to electrons and muons and have masses below $\sim 100$ MeV, the leading constraints come from rare muon decay experiments \cite{Derenzo:1969za,Bilger:1998rp,Jodidio:1986mz,TWIST:2014ymv,PIENU:2020loi}.
 For LFV ALPs with masses above $\sim 100$ MeV, one of the leading constraints comes from the SN cooling bounds \cite{Li:2025beu}.
 The axion production channels inside the SN core include muon decay \cite{Calibbi:2020jvd}, axion bremsstrahlung \cite{Zhang:2023vva}, and electron-muon coalescence \cite{Li:2025beu}.
 For LFV ALPs with masses above $\sim 100$ MeV, the dominant axion production channel in the SN core is the electron-muon coalescence process \cite{Li:2025beu}.
 In this work, we focus on ALPs with masses above $\sim 100$ MeV and study the LESN constraints.
 By requiring that the energy deposition in the SN mantle through ALP decay to be less than the LESN explosion energy 0.1 B, we derive constraints for ALP masses in the range $m_a\sim(110,550)$ MeV.
 We find that the LESN constraints probe new parameter space that is unconstrained by the SN cooling limits derived in Ref.~\cite{Li:2025beu}.